anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The function of wisdom is to discriminate between good and evil.
+Quote: A friend may well be reckoned the masterpiece of nature.

-By: Cicero
+By: Ralph Waldo Emerson